-As in our segmentation example, the black bar separates our past decisions from the portion of the input we have not yet processed.
-Numbers we have already decided to include are highlighted; numbers we have already decided to exclude are grayed out.
+As in our earlier text segmentation examples, the black bar separates our past decisions from the portion of the input we have not yet processed.
+Numbers we have already decided to include are highlighted and bold; numbers we have already decided to exclude are grayed out.
 (Notice that the numbers we've decided to include are increasing!)
 Our algorithm must decide whether or not to include the number immediately after the black bar.

-In this example, we cannot include 5, because then the selected numbers would no longer be in increasing order.
+In this example, we definitely cannot include 5, because then the selected numbers would no longer be in increasing order.
 So let's skip ahead to the next decision: